IDayanandJagtap/Scout/ReadMe.md

 ## Overview

 Scout is a Python-based automation tool designed to download, verify, and process Material Safety Data Sheets (MSDS) from PDFs.
 It generates reports based on data from an Excel file.
 The tool can scrape websites for PDF files, verify their content, and organize them in a structured manner.
-It also logs the process and generates a CSV report.
+It also logs the process and generates a JSON report.

 ## Features